Finding Her Career Path in a New Country: Maria’s Story

 Dear IMPACT Group,

 Deciding to relocate with my husband from Shanghai to Cambridge was a big decision for our family.
-Apart from the concerns that we might find it difficult to get used to the local environment or community, I also worried about my own career.
+Apart from the concerns that we might find it difficult to get used to the local environment or community, I also worried about my own career path.
 How am I going to continue to develop myself professionally through getting a job in a whole new country without any local education background and little knowledge about the job searching channel, workplace culture, employment preference, etc.?

 After moving, the first two months flashed by when we were busy looking for the right place to rent, finding nearby nurseries for my son, as well as trying to get familiar with local community to start our everyday life here in England.
 When we finally settled down with all of that, it was time for me to think about restarting my career in this country.
 I took time to browse several career websites and look for suitable positions.
 I came across some roles which I considered suitable, however, I didn’t pass the CV screening for most of them.
 After a month’s search, I only got one interview, which in the end turned out to be unsuccessful.